cloud-design-patterns-journey/docs/docs/labs/security.md

         deployment.apps/orgchart created

-3. Get all the pods in the lab-security namespace and note down the name of the pod with a name prefixed with "orgchart-".
+3. Get all the pods in the `lab-security-${INITIALS}` namespace and note down the name of the pod with a name prefixed with "orgchart-".

         $ kubectl get pods
         NAME                                    READY   STATUS    RESTARTS   AGE